 Carrie began her career with Allegany Arc in 2007 as the Development Director and held the position of Marketing Director before becoming the Director of Administrative Services

 Carrie is actively involved with several committees including Arc Acres (chair), Witkowski Land Development (chair), Development (chair), The Collaborative of the Finger Lakes – Public Relations, The Collaborative of the Finger Lakes – Human Relations, Partners for Prevention in Allegany County’s Family Matters Taskforce, Partners for Prevention in Allegany County’s Key Leader Advisory Board, and Ardent Solutions Marketing.
 Carrie is also an Allegany County Special Olympics bocce coach, Red Cross volunteer and sits on the Wellsville Area Chamber of Commerce Board of Directors (First VP).

 “PPAC allows a wide range of community serving organizations to work together.
 It is exciting to have a group of people with such diverse backgrounds tackle issues Allegany County residents are facing to make our local communities a better place to live. “

-Jon is the Assistant Coalition Coordinator for Youth Outreach(Reality Check CCA) at Roswell Park Cancer Institute and is also serving as the Coalition Coordinator for Partners for Prevention in Allegany County.
-He has been a member of PPAC for over 3 years and was the former Reality Check Coordinator at Allegany Council on Alcoholism and Substance Abuse.
+Jon is the Assistant Coalition Coordinator for Youth Outreach(Reality Check CCA) at Roswell Park Comprehensive Cancer Institute and is also serving as the Coalition Coordinator for Partners for Prevention in Allegany County.
+He has lead PPAC for over 5 years and was the former Reality Check Coordinator at Allegany Council on Alcoholism and Substance Abuse.
 His expertise is in tobacco control policy and youth empowerment.
-He loves photography, darts, golf, pool, and is an avid fisherman and camping extraordinaire!
+He loves gardening, photography, golf, and is an avid fisherman and camping extraordinaire!